How to Download Web & Flash Videos to a Mac with the Safari Activity Monitor Trick

-If you want to save and watch many web-based movies directly from your Mac for offline viewing try this out.
-Robert Warner writes in with a handy trick to download the videos directly to your Mac using only Safari, without installing any additional software.
+If you want to save and watch many web-based movies and Flash files directly to your Mac for later offline viewing try this neat reader provided tip out.
+Sent in by Robert Warner, he writes this handy trick to download just about any videos directly to your Mac using only Safari and the little-used Activity Monitor feature of the app, without installing any additional software.

-* Launch an independent Safari window with the video you want to download
+- Launch an independent Safari window with the video you want to download

-* Press Command+Option+A, or go to Windows > Activity to bring up the ‘Activity Monitor’ window in Safari
+- Press Command+Option+A, or go to Windows > Activity to bring up the ‘Activity Monitor’ window in Safari

-* Look through the activity for “Video Name”, look for the largest file size and double click to download it
+- Look through the activity for “Video Name”, look for the largest file size and double click to download it

-* Find the file that you downloaded (usually named get_video or videoplayback.flv) in the Finder and edit the name so that it has a .flv file extension
+- Find the file that you downloaded (usually named get_video or videoplayback.flv) in the Finder and edit the name so that it has a .flv file extension

-* Confirm the file extension change, and now you can watch the downloaded movie in VLC or Perian equipped QuickTime
+- Confirm the file extension change, and now you can watch the downloaded movie in VLC or Perian equipped QuickTime

 Robert also tells us that this should work in the Windows version of Safari but I can’t confirm that.
 Thanks for the tip Robert!